conventional-changelog/conventional-changelog/packages/conventional-changelog-core/readme.md

 ##### previousTag

-Type: `string` Default: previous tag or the first commit hash if no previous tag.
+Type: `string` Default: previous semver tag or the first commit hash if no previous tag.

 ##### currentTag

-Type: `string` Default: current tag or `'v'` + version if no current tag.
+Type: `string` Default: current semver tag or `'v'` + version if no current tag.

 ##### packageData